¨I am not giving up. I am just starting over.¨

 After spending nearly nine years mixing my time between living part-time in Merida and Montreal and traveling around the world, in March 2020, I decided to live in Merida full-time for at least a couple of years.

-The decision was not easy for me to make, but I am convinced it was the best option given my situation now.
-That said, I do not expect to live in Merida full-time for the rest of my life.
-I know I will be traveling around in the not too distant future.
+The decision was not easy for me to make, but it was the best option given my situation now.
+That said, I do not expect to live in Merida full-time for the rest of my life, and I know I will be traveling around in the not too distant future.

 I decided to settle down for a while for the following reasons:

-Why Did I Decided to Become a Full-Time Expat For Awhile?
+Why Did I Decided to Become a Full-Time Expat in Merida For Awhile?

 I Did Not Have a Lot of Money Left to Travel

-When I was lucky enough to travel nine months a year from April 2011 to November 2015, I initially planned to travel cheaply.
-I knew how to do so and did not mind staying in hostels and cheap hotels.
+When I was lucky enough to travel nine months a year from April 2011 to November 2015, I initially planned to travel cheaply, and I knew how to do so and did not mind staying in hostels and cheap hotels.

 Yet, I had grown tired of traveling economically.
 After listening to hundreds of students in my seminars, I wanted to stay in places that were a bit more luxurious and to have someone else organize some of my travels.